 • Marriott Bonvoy: Redeem 25,000 Marriott Bonvoy points for TSA Precheck

 • IHG Rewards: Redeem 30,000 points for TSA Precheck

 • Radisson Rewards: Redeem 65,000 points for TSA Pre-Check

 • Orbitz Rewards Platinum members have a choice to receive free TSA Precheck as one of their perks

 • Children ages 12 and younger may use the TSA Pre✓® lane when traveling with a parent or guardian who has the TSA Precheck indicator on their boarding pass.
-See this link for more information.
+See this post for more information.

 • All members of the U.S. Armed Forces (including those serving in the Reserves and National Guard), Cadets and midshipmen of the U.S. Military Academy, Naval Academy, Coast Guard Academy and Air Force Academy) and DoD civilians get free TSA Pre✓ by using their 10-digit Department of Defense identification number (DoD ID number) as their known traveler number.
 See this page from the TSA for more information.